manuelfontenelle/manuelfontenelle/README.md

 ## About Me

-Full stack ReactJs/NodeJs developer, I have been passionate about IT and Design since a very young age.
+Full stack ReactJs/NodeJs creative web developer from Paris.

+Passionate and experienced web developer with more than 8 years of experience in the development of websites and web applications, I specialized in ReactJs/NodeJs and NextJs.

-I have a preference for the front-end and in particular for the Html, Css, Javascript languages ​​as well as ReactJS that I can combine with my skills in Graphics / Webdesign.
+As a full stack web developer, I have a preference for the Front-end and in particular for the Html, Css, Javascript languages as well as ReactJs that I can combine with my artistic skills for everything related to animation, interaction and experience on the website.

-I like to create innovative, minimalist and modern websites, intuitive web applications, but also clean and documented code!
+I like to create innovative, responsive, minimalist and modern websites.
+Intuitive web applications, but also a clean code, documented and respecting web standards.
+I am also attached to SEO, "page speed" score and accessibility.

+During my career, I have worked with many clients in agency or as a freelancer, and have acquired solid technical skills that allow me today to assess the feasibility of a project and to provide you with the best possible support on your web projects.

+Being a graduate of a Multimedia Graphic Designer and also Multimedia Web Developer Licenses, I have both artistic and technical sensitivity.
+I can manage the design of a complete graphical interface (UI/UX).
+I am driven to help my clients achieve their goals and realize their vision by providing quality work.

-Do not hesitate to contact me.
+Do not hesitate to contact me, I will be delighted to discuss with you.

 📫 manuel.fontenelle@gmail.com